 - Finish Contractors (Painters, Flooring Contractors, Carpenters, Drywall)

 - Landscape Contractors (Landscapers, Decking Contractors, Concrete)

-In Q3 of 2022 we are seeing strong contractor confidence because of their prospects in the repair and remodel side of the housing industry.
+In both Q3 and Q4 of 2022 we are seeing strong contractor confidence because of their prospects in the repair and remodel side of the housing industry.

-Contractors Reporting Increased Backlogs of Work to Be Done
+Contractors Still Reporting High Backlogs of Work to Be Done

 Most trade segments reported steady backlogs of work to be done, with remodeling contractors reporting 9 weeks of lead time, keeping Pros busy for the time being.

 Material Availability Pains Easing for Most Contractors